sstadt/forge-ui/README.md

 ### Road to 1.0

- - single file components
  - standard icon set for icon component; enable icon component
- - pull docs out into a separate repo
  - centralize demo js/html and auto inject from single source
  - build out a logo and restyle the docs